nicolejkeeney/docker/README.md

 ERROR:root:failed with error: [Errno 28] No space left on device:
 ```
 ### The solution
 Docker stores a lot of unneeded files, and these can build up if your building images and running containers a lot.
-Cleanup these files with the following command, then try building the image again:
+To remove all docker images/containers, run the following:
 ```
 docker system prune --all --force
 ```
+Theres a way to clean out files without removing all the images and containers.
+See [this article](https://middleware.io/blog/docker-cleanup/) for reference.
 ## Are you on a fancy new Mac?
 A collaborator running this code was having an issue building the image from the Dockerfile.
 We developed a simple workaround.
 Her computer was a M2 Pro chip on macOS Ventura, I anticipate that this issue might also occur on the M1 Max MacBook Pro as well and other similar systems.
 ### The error message